 Like most operating systems, UNIX storage was based around the concept of spinning magnetic disks and the way it manages its storage reflects this.
 Today, of course, disks are presented to the operating systems as carved up portions of a RAID array, or as VDisks from an SVC and the underlying storage could easily be Flash Disk.
 This means that the concept of carving up a disk into different performance bands is pretty much redundant.

 UNIX also has the ability to combine a lot of small physical volumes together into a bigger logical volume, to cater for old, small volumes.
-This is not really required these days as that virtualisation can happen in the storage subsystem, and also, modern volumes are now 2TB in size, but you still need to understand how UNIX works with volumes as it is a fundamental part of the operating system.
+This is not really required these days as that virtualisation can happen in the storage subsystem, and also, modern volumes are now several terabytes in size, but you still need to understand how UNIX works with volumes as it is a fundamental part of the operating system.

 In summary, Physical Volumes are used to create Volume Groups and the space created is split up into Physical Partitions.
 One or more Physical Partitions can be mapped to a Logical Partition, and these Logical Partitions are used to create Logical Volumes.
 These terms are discussed in a bit more detail below.